 Your Ultimate Route 66 Planner and Guide to the best road trip ever!

 I do hope you’ll enjoy this guide and that it helps you with the planning that comes with undertaking a road trip like Route 66.
 Do leave me a comment if you have any further questions or you can contact me here – I’ll do my best to help you out.
-There’s a lot of info here too so I recommend that you either bookmark the page for looking at later or pin it to Pinterest using the image at the bottom of the post (this also helps other see it too so spreads the word!)
+There’s a lot of info here too so I recommend that you either bookmark the page for looking at later or pin it to Pinterest using the image below or at the bottom of the post (this also helps other see it too so spreads the word!)

 Why drive Route 66?